-Functional Response and Density-Dependent Predation of Apertochrysa astur (Banks) on the Rugose Spiralling Whitefly, Aleurodicus rugioperculatus.
+Functional Response and Density-Dependent Predation of Apertochrysa astur (Banks) (Neuroptera: Chrysopidae) on the Rugose Spiralling Whitefly, Aleurodicus rugioperculatus Martin (Hemiptera: Aleyrodidae).

 Abstract

-Functional response and density dependent feeding interaction of Apertochrysa astur to different densities of eggs, nymph, pupa and adults of RSW was studied at HRS, Ambajipeta.
+Functional response and density dependent feeding interaction of Apertochrysa astur to different densities of eggs, nymph, pupa and adults of Aleurodicus rugioperculatus Martin (Hemiptera: Aleyrodidae) (RSW) was studied at HRS, Ambajipeta.
 All the instars showed highest consumption percentage at low densities when eggs, nymphs, pupa and adults were offered.
 First instar showed no response for RSW pupa and adults.
 Among the three instars, third instar was found to be more effective in feeding all the stages of RSW.
 Results revealed that the linear coefficient of functional response equation for all A. astur stages and all stages of the RSW was negative and significantly different from zero (P < 0.01), confirming a Type II functional response.
 Across varying densities of RSW eggs, nymphs, pupae and adults, A. astur consistently exhibited a Type II functional response, with the third instar demonstrating the greatest predatory efficiency.

-Key words- Rugose spiraling whitefly, Feeding potential, Apertochrysa astur
+Key words- Rugose spiraling whitefly, Feeding potential, Apertochrysa astur, Biological control

 Introduction

 The coconut crop is mainly confined to four southern states, accounting 90% of the area under coconut, among which Andhra Pradesh shares about 1.11 lakh ha.
 Area with a production of 1567.60 million nuts.
-An invasive Rugose Spiralling Whitefly (RSW), Aleurodicus rugioperculatus Martin was reported on coconut palm for the first time in Tamilnadu (Sundararaj and Selvaraj, 2016), Andhra Pradesh (Chalapathirao et al., 2018).
+An invasive Rugose Spiralling Whitefly (RSW), Aleurodicus rugioperculatus Martin (Hemiptera: Aleyrodidae) was reported on coconut palm for the first time in Tamilnadu (Sundararaj and Selvaraj, 2016), Andhra Pradesh (Chalapathirao et al., 2018).
 The current incidence of RSW in India is alarming due to its polyphagous nature and a holistic approach is needed for the adaptation of rapid response strategies against its invasion.

-Biological control may offer an essential alternative to the indiscriminate use of synthetic pesticides through naturally occurring insect predators, parasitoids and entomopathogens which are economically feasible, ecologically compatible and environmentally benign.
+Biological control may offer an essential alternative to the indiscriminate use of synthetic pesticides through naturally occurring insect predators, parasitoids and entomopathogens which are economically feasible, ecologically compatible and environmentally benign (Bayhan and Olmez Bayhan, 2021; Bayhan and Olmez Bayhan, 2023; Demircioglu and Bayhan, 2025).
 They are capable of exerting powerful forces on insect populations and these natural enemies can form the corenerstone of integrated strategies to manage insect pest species in many agro- ecosystems.
-The potential of the entamophagous predators in the biological control of arthropod pests has received increased interest in the recent, because of the current need to reduce exclusive use of insecticides for pest control (Atlihan et al., 2010).
+The potential of the entamophagous predators in the biological control of arthropod pests has received increased interest in the recent, because of the current need to reduce exclusive use of insecticides for pest control (Atlihan et al., 2010; Bayhan and Olmez Bayhan, 2021).
 Predators were found to feed and establish on RSW naturally under field conditions in various coconut and oilpalm plantations (Kalidas, 2020).

 Before using a predator in a biological control programme, it is essential to evaluate its predatory efficiency against the target species.
-As the information on the feeding potential and functional response of A. astur against invasive whiteflies on coconut is lacking the present study was undertaken.
+As the information on the feeding potential and functional response of Apertochrysa astur (Banks) (Neuroptera: Chrysopidae) against invasive whiteflies on coconut is lacking the present study was undertaken.

 Material and Method